by Stan Purdum

 Most road bikes use tires and wheels that are 700 millimeters in diameter (often marked as “700c”), with designations such as 700 x 23, 700 by 25, 700 x 28, 700 x 32, etc. The second number in each case denotes the tire width in millimeters.
 Some older bikes use tires designated in inches, such as 27 x 1¼.
 The 700-mm tires and 27-inch tires are close enough to the same circumference that inner tubes for one will generally work in the other, but the tires themselves are not interchangeable.

-In view of what we now know about the benefits of wider tires, if you’re looking for a new bike, get one with enough clearance in the forks and stays to handle at least 28mm tires or larger.
+In view of what we now know about the benefits of wider tires, if you’re looking for a new bike, make sure to get one with enough clearance in the forks and stays to handle at least 28mm tires or larger.
 But don’t worry if your existing bike has narrower tires because those are still fine at this point.

 On most new road bikes, the valve stems for inflating the tires are skinny metal devices called Presta valves.
 Older road bikes and many mountain bikes have valves identical to the ones on your car, which are called Schrader valves.
 On today’s road bike rims, which tend to be narrow, the Presta valves are preferred because they require a smaller hole to fit through the rim and thus don’t reduce the cross-sectional strength of the rim as much as the larger hole necessary for a Schrader valve.
 If your existing bike has Schrader valves, however, that’s not a problem, as your rims would have been designed to accommodate that size hole.